 There are people who adopt this diet out of necessity (Celiacs).
 And then there are those who try it simply because they’re curious.
 I have a friend who falls into the latter group: She’s been avoiding gluten for the past two months, and she swears it’s made her feel better.

-Very loosely based off of my Fudge Babies.
+Very loosely based on my Fudge Babies Recipe.

 - 1 cup raw almonds

 - 2 tbsp cocoa powder

 Blend first five ingredients until almonds and dates are finely pulverized.
 In a separate bowl, combine vanilla, oil, and 3/4 c of the chocolate chips.
 Melt (I microwaved 1 minute, then stirred).
 Pour the dry ingredients, as well as the remaining 1/4 cup of chocolate chips, into the wet.
 Stir until evenly mixed, making sure to break up any big clumps.
 It’ll seem dry at first, but keep stirring until it all looks dark and shiny.